Lunenburg School of the Arts: Artist-in-Residence Program

 Fall Term: September 13, 2021 to December 17, 2021.

-All fall term applicants will receive notice on their application status by the end of April 2020.
+All fall term applicants will receive notice on their application status by April 30, 2021.

-All winter term applicants will receive notice on their application status by the end of September 2020.
+All winter term applicants will receive notice on their application status by September 30, 2020.

 The Artist-in-Residence will have 24-hour access to an independent studio space at the Lunenburg School of the Arts located in the heart of Lunenburg, Nova Scotia, a UNESCO World Heritage site and hub for arts, culture, and music.

 The Artist-in-Residence will receive a stipend of $500.00 (CDN) per month and is responsible for her/his own material costs and sourcing.
 This program is a studio only residency; the Artist-in-Residence is responsible for her/his own living and travel arrangements and expenses.